CIBC-Internal/python/Doc/library/tracemalloc.rst

    allocators.
 Collected tracebacks of traces will be limited to *nframe* frames.
 By default, a trace of a memory block only stores the most recent
    frame: the limit is ``1``. *nframe* must be greater or equal to ``1``.

+   You can still read the original number of total frames that composed the traceback by looking at the :attr:`Traceback.total_nframe` attribute.

    Storing more than ``1`` frame is only useful to compute statistics grouped by ``'traceback'`` or to compute cumulative statistics: see the